-How to Prepare for Walking at Disney World
+How to Prepare for Miles of Walking at Disney World

 There are all kinds of things you need to do to prepare for a Disney World vacation, from making a packing list, booking a hotel, getting restaurant reservations, and finding out where to find your favorite characters.

 But there’s one thing you need to prepare for that’s easy to forget …